Item Code: 5212

-As an antibacterial compound, berberine has demonstrated effectiveness against a broad spectrum of bacteria, yeasts, fungus and parasites.
-Bacterial susceptibility to Berberine includes Staphylococcus aureus, Streptococcus pyogenes, Eschericha coli, Shigella boydii, Vibrio cholerae, and Mycobacterium tuberculosis.
+As an antibacterial compound, berberine may have demonstrated effectiveness against a broad spectrum of bacteria, yeasts, fungus and parasites.
+Bacterial susceptibility to Berberine may include Staphylococcus aureus, Streptococcus pyogenes, Eschericha coli, Shigella boydii, Vibrio cholerae, and Mycobacterium tuberculosis.

 Yeasts and fungal susceptibility includes Candida albicans, Candida tropicalis, Trichophyton mentagrophytes, Microsporum gypseum, Cryptococcus neoformans, and Sporotrichum schenkii; while parasitic susceptibility, includes Entamoeba histolytica, and Giardia lamblia.
 Its mechanism of action is thought to result in part due its characteristic structure, that of a planar cationic molecule.
 This structural arrangement enables it to intercalate the DNA structure, similar in fashion to the mechanism of ethidium bromide.

 Berberine Hydrochloride 500 mg